Akira Nagatsuma: Formation of the CDP

 Less than three weeks after the conclusion of the leadership race, Prime Minister Shinzo Abe called for a snap general election in October.
 Earlier on the day of the PM's declaration, Tokyo governor Yuriko Koike formed Kibō no Tō, intended to be a conservative alternative to the LDP.
 Many conservative-leaning DP members migrated en masse to Kibō after Maehara allowed DP members to run in the election under Kibō's banner.
 However, Koike imposed an ideological test that effectively barred liberal DP members from joining Kibō.
 This spurred DP deputy president Yukio Edano to form the CDP just three weeks before the election.
 Nagatsuma, a founding member, was tapped as the party's deputy leader.

 The burgeoning CDP campaign received a surge of support in the run-up to election day.
 CDP made significant gains in the election across the country, becoming the country's largest opposition party.
 The surge was also replicated in Tokyo, where the campaign was led by Nagatsuma.
 LDP's majorities were cut in seats where CDP were contesting.
 Some were overturned, as in the case of former DPJ leaders Kan and Kaieda, who contested under the CDP banner and regained their seats.
 After the election, Nagatsuma became the CDP's Tokyo chapter head.

+Following the 2025 Tokyo prefectural election, 5 independents joined the CDP caucus, making the party the second-largest party in the Assembly, only behind Tomin First and ahead of the LDP.